-- Existing system couldn’t scale up to the exponential increase in data volume from streaming partners (Spotify, Apple, YouTube etc.).
+- The existing MS-SQL based on-premise data warehouse (DW) was struggling to scale up and process the exponential incoming volume of data from streaming partners (Spotify, Apple, YouTube etc.).
 This had a proportionate impact on all downstream processes and delayed key tactical business decisions.

 Agilisium devised a cloud based, elastically scalable architecture that offers faster analytics and business agility in a cost-efficient manner.